raul-w/scatacseqrecomb/docs/usage.md

 input_fasta and input_gff should contain the basename only (no paths) `--reference_name`      Name of the reference genome, needs to be the same as the "genome" field in the reference config file (e.g. TAIR10 if using the example above)
-`--fasta`               Path to FASTA file containing the reference genome `--gtf`                 Path to GTF file containing the protein-coding gene annotation of the reference genome
+`--fasta`               Path to FASTA file containing the reference genome `--gtf`                 Path to GTF file containing the protein-coding gene annotation of the reference genome `--het_snps`            Path to VCF file containing the heterozygous SNPs for which allele counts will be generated in the reads

 ### Updating the pipeline